More about Google Cloud Migration

 - Google Cloud Storage Transfer Service: How to Move Data to Google Cloud Storage

-Google is one of the giants of the Internet today, and while it is still in third place when it comes to cloud hosting services, Google Cloud offers numerous advantages for individuals and enterprises alike.
+Google is one of the giants of the Internet today, and while it is still in third place when it comes to cloud hosting services, Google Cloud's Infrastructure as a Service (IaaS) offering, offers numerous advantages for individuals and enterprises alike.
 Cloud migration can be a difficult undertaking, so it is important to understand the benefits (and potential drawbacks) of each cloud environment before you attempt to make the move.

 In this post, we’ll examine the advantages of Google Cloud and discuss the process of migrating to Google from an on-premise data center.
 We’ll provide some tips to help you build your migration strategy and show how NetApp Cloud Volumes ONTAP can help you implement it.